 Wash your hands to avoid spreading:

-Wash your hands to avoid spreading germs, bacteria and viruses.
+Wash your hands to avoid spreading germs, bacteria, viruses and bits of poo.

 Incorrect: GENEROUS DONOR BEQUEATHS $10 MILLION